 Council staff are responsible for bringing the policies and direction of the elected Council into effect, delivering the Council infrastructure and services necessary to support community life.
-The staff are led by an Executive Leadership Team made up of the General Manager and senior staff.
+The staff are led by an executive leadership team made up of the General Manager and senior staff.
 The General Manager has statutory and operational delegations from Council and is responsible for the day-to-day management of the organisation.

-Timber Message Poles along the Munjip trail made by Batemans Bay high school students
+Totem poles along the Munjip trail made by Batemans Bay high school students